Flood fury in Assam, Bihar; nearly 37 lakh affected in total | Headlines

 Flood fury in Assam, Bihar; nearly 37 lakh affected in total

-There was no respite from the devastating floods in Assam and Bihar on Friday with three more deaths reported from the northeastern state, and a total of nearly 37 lakh people severely affected so far.
-In Assam, nearly 27 lakh people across 33 districts have been affected by the deluge.
+There was no respite from the devastating floods in Assam and Bihar on Friday with three more deaths reported from the northeastern state, and a total of around 37 lakh people severely affected so far.
+In Assam, nearly 27.80 lakh people across 26 districts have been affected by the deluge.
 The deaths were reported from the Barpeta, Kokrajhar and Morigaon districts.
 The death toll due to floods and landslides this year has risen to 122.

 Nearly a million people have been affected in Bihar, where the Gandak river breached two embankments at three places, leaving several areas inundated.
 There was no report of loss of life so far.
 According to the state disaster management department's bulletin, a total of 9.60 lakh people have been affected by floodwaters in 529 panchayats of 74 blocks in 10 districts.